Feb 16, 2024

 Which comes first, authentication or authorization?

-Authentication happens before authorization.
 A person (or device) supplies the login credentials.
 If the login is successful, authorization is next.
 An authorization scheme decides what the user can do with the resource.
 For example, the user may be able to access an app but not edit documents.
 Authorization reduces data breaches and leaks.
+In today’s zero trust environments, this sequence is critical for limiting lateral movement across networks.

 Common types of authentication

 Username and password combos are a form of single-factor authentication.
-However, phishing and spear phishing have made passwords vulnerable.
+However, phishing and spear phishing have made passwords highly vulnerable.
 To resolve this, different types of user credentials have been developed.
-Authentication can be split into three main parts:
+Authentication can be split into three main categories:

 Multifactor authentication (MFA)

 Using MFA reduces the chance of successful phishing based on single-factor security.
+According to the 2025 Verizon DBIR, organizations that enforced MFA on user accounts saw the likelihood of credential-theft incidents cut nearly in half.
 Multiple authentication factors reduce the risk of cyberattack and accidental data exposure.
 MFA is a best practice access control measure.
-Multiple authentication credentials are called MFA.
-Two factors of authentication are called two-factor authentication (2FA).
+Two factors of authentication are known as two-factor authentication (2FA).

 Requiring additional credentials for resource access makes it harder for hackers to access data and resources.
 Strong authentication is a must-have to reduce successful phishing attacks.